 NASA announced the finalists Dec.
 20, following a competitive peer review process of 12 proposals submitted in April.

 The CAESAR mission seeks to retrieve and return a sample from 67P/Churyumov-Gerasimenko, a comet that was successfully explored by the European Space Agency’s Rosetta spacecraft, to determine its origin and history.
 CAESAR would be managed by NASA’s Goddard Space Flight Center in Greenbelt, Maryland.

 Artist's rendering of the CAESAR (Comet Astrobiology Exploration SAmple Return) mission.
 Credit: NASA

+If selected, CAESAR will “produce groundbreaking science for decades to come,” said Squyres, who serves as principal investigator for the Mars Exploration Rovers Spirit and Opportunity.
 “The end date of the flight will really be the beginning.
 The science will extend for decades after the sample comes back.”